burkejasonj/NotecardPlusPlus/README.md

 ## Installation

 ### Requirements
+Developed using macOS 12.5.1 and Xcode 14.0 Beta 6

 Compilation: Requires macOS 12.5.1 or later and Xcode 13.4.1 or later.

 Desktop App: Requires macOS 12.5.1 or later.